Spokane Zephyr FC

-Spokane Zephyr FC is an American professional women's soccer club based in Spokane, Washington, that competes in the USL Super League (USLS).
-Zephyr FC is owned by Aequus Sports, which also operates Spokane Velocity FC of USL League One (USL1).
+Spokane Zephyr FC was an American professional women's soccer club based in Spokane, Washington, that competed in the USL Super League (USLS) from 2024 to 2026.
+The club was owned by Aequus Sports, which also operates Spokane Velocity FC of USL League One (USL1).

 History

 Aequus Sports was granted a USL Super League franchise on May 16, 2023.
 On November 4, 2023, the name and crest of the club were announced.
+Spokane would be the westernmost market in the league's inaugural season, with more West Coast teams planned in later expansions.

-Zephyr FC played their inaugural match on August 17, 2024 against Fort Lauderdale United FC to a sold-out crowd on their home field at ONE Spokane Stadium, drawing 1-1.
+Zephyr FC played their inaugural match on August 17, 2024, against Fort Lauderdale United FC to a sold-out crowd on their home field at ONE Spokane Stadium, drawing 1–1.
 Emina Ekić scored the club's first goal off a penalty kick.
-In their first season in the USL Super League, Zephyr FC finished 5th, missing out on the playoffs on the head-to-head tiebreaker.
+In their first season in the USL Super League, Zephyr FC finished 5th and did not qualify for the playoffs due to the head-to-head tiebreaker.
+In their second season, the Zephyr finished just below playoff qualification with a 10–9–9 record.
+Attendance at home matches fell from an average of 2,500 in the inaugural season to an announced 1,500 in the second season.

+On May 20, 2026, Aequus Sports announced that Zephyr FC would cease operations immediately.
+The announcement was made by the team's owners to players at a locker room meeting and initially not released to the public.
+During their tenure in the USL Super League, Zephyr FC had the longest travel distances of any team; their nearest opponents were Dallas Trinity FC at 1,500 mi.

 Stadium

-The team plays at ONE Spokane Stadium, a Downtown Spokane venue with over 5,000 seats.

-Identity

-Colors and logo
+The team played at One Spokane Stadium, an outdoor venue in Downtown Spokane with over 5,000 seats.
+Aequus Sports signed a 10-year agreement with the Spokane Public Facilities District (PFD) to lease the stadium.
+The PFD upgraded the stadium's locker rooms for use by professional soccer teams at a cost of $4 million, which was expected to be reimbursed by the ownership group.
+The 2025 deadline for payment was initially missed but later met shortly before the PFD were scheduled to vote on the termination of the lease.

+Club identity

 The Zephyr name and primary colors—Basalt Black and Palouse Gold—refer to the Inland Northwest's geography.
 The Z in the logo is a reference to the west wind, that "sweeps in and reshapes the landscape."